CforGood/slate/source/index.html.md

 --------- | ------ | -----------
 feedback | string | like/unlike/unused

-Once of the optional feedback is mandatory.
+Once of the feedback is mandatory.

 <aside class="success">
 Remember — need authenticated user!